Games & Quizzes

 /kənˈtrōl/

-A law limiting the growth or spread of something.
+A place which overseas or manages e.g. a factory.
 To direct or influence the behavior of something.

 /bəˈtwēn/